 Phonics Teaching and Early Reading

-Synthetic phonics is the first formal method for the teaching of reading that we use as it provides the foundations required to become a fluent reader.
+Systematic, synthetic phonics is the first formal method for the teaching of reading that we use as it provides the foundations required to become a fluent reader.
 We understand that once children are able to decode fluently, the teaching of comprehension is quicker and more effective as they are able to focus all of their attention to understanding what they read.
 Daily, fast paced, highly interactive and challenging lessons ensure effective learning and progress.

 Throughout Key Stages One and Two, our guided (small group) and Whole Class Reading sessions balance the teaching of reading between word reading, wider decoding skills, grammar for reading, wider comprehension strategies and response to text in order to develop fluent readers who understand what they are reading.
 Comprehension is taught from an early age and we believe that it is important that children read for meaning so that they become motivated readers.
 EYFS and KS1 focus on teaching reading in small group sessions.
 All children from Year 3 take part in 2 hours of Whole Class Reading sessions per week, this can be in longer session or split in shorter sessions appropriate to the age and attention of the children.

 We follow an approach called VIPERS (vocabulary, inference, prediction, explain, retrieve and summarise/sequence) to engage children and develop comprehension skills.